aio-libs/aiozmq/docs/rpc.rst

 Thus we have the *aiozmq.rpc* module for Remote Procedure Calls.

-The main goal of the module is to provide *easy-to-use interface* for calling some method from remote process (that processes may be have runned on other host).
+The main goal of the module is to provide *easy-to-use interface* for calling some method from the remote process (which can be running on the other host).

 :term:`ZeroMQ` itself gives handy sockets but says nothing about RPC.

-In other hand this module provides *human* API but it is not compatible with *other implementations*.
+On the other hand, this module provides *human* API but it is not compatible with *other implementations*.

-If you need to support custor protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of the :ref:`core primitives <aiozmq-core>`.
+If you need to support a custom protocol over :term:`ZeroMQ` layer please feel free to build your own implementation on top of the :ref:`core primitives <aiozmq-core>`.